pankajkarman/pankajkarman.github.io/pages/intro.md

     <p class="card-text"style='font-size: large' align='left'> Hi, My name is Pankaj.
 I am a passionate atmospheric scientist and a machine learning enthusiast.
 I have recently defended my PhD thesis titled "Investigation of Atmospheric Ozone Evolution in Antarctica using Measurements and Statistical Learning".
 During my PhD, I studied the interactions between chemistry and weather/climate using a suite of statistical, machine learning and chemical transport models as a member of <a href="https://www.atmoslabiitkgp.com/" style="text-decoration: underline">ATMOS lab</a> at <a href="http://www.iitkgp.ac.in/" style="text-decoration: underline">Indian Institute of Technology (IIT) Kharagpur</a> under the supervision of <a href="https://www.atmoslabiitkgp.com/spr" style="text-decoration: underline">Dr. Jayanarayanan Kuttippurath</a>.
 I have also developed open source tools for modeling and analysis.
 My research interests include machine learning, causal network analysis and atmospheric modeling. </p>

 <p class="card-text"style='font-size: large' align='left'>
 I completed my Master of Technology (MTech) degree in Earth System Science and Technology from IIT Kharagpur where I worked on the problem of stratospheric ozone hole in Antarctica.
+Before moving to the field of Atmospheric Physics and Chemistry, I had a brief stint at a reputed metal fabrication and processing company in India.
 I have a Bachelor of Engineering (BE) degree in Mechanical Engineering from <a href="https://www.bitmesra.ac.in/">Birla Institute of Technology (BIT) Mesra</a>. </p>

 <p class="card-text"style='font-size: large' align='left'> Here is my resume <a href="https://raw.githubusercontent.com/pankajkarman/resume/master/resume.pdf" style="text-decoration: underline;">[pdf]</a>.</p>